DanielReinagel/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    .map() takes an array and makes a new array based off of it but only included what it's told to include.
+This is useful for taking an array of objects and turning it into an array of values.
+    .reduce() takes an array and goes through each index and returns a single value.
+This is very useful for producing averages and totals.
+    .filter() takes an array and makes a new array pushing the entire value at each index if they meet the requirements.
+This can be useful for searching or for getting the most important data from a dataset.
 2. Explain the difference between a callback and a higher order function.
+    A callback is passed into a function and that function uses it.
+A higher order function needs a function to passed into it to run.
+A callback is always passed into a higher order function
 3. Explain what a closure is.
+    Closure occurs when a variable is called from an outer function.
 4. Describe the four principles of the 'this' keyword.
+    Window binding: When not in strict mode, using "this" in the global space references the window.
+In strict mode, using "this" in the global space creates an error from not being defined.
+    Implicit binding: When a method of an object is called, "this" refers to the object to the left of the dot.
+    Explicit binding: When using call(), apply(), or bind(), "this" refers to whatever the code explicitly says that "this" refers to.
+    New binding: When using "new" before a constructor function, "this" refers to the new object being created.
 5. Why do we need super() in an extended class?
+    If we don't use super(), we won't inherit anything from the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.